 Here are five of the most significant obstacles that Veterans encounter when it comes to finding work:

 Veterans have a wide range of transferable leadership, collaboration, and communication abilities that can help them succeed in civilian jobs.
 When it comes to filling jobs, businesses often search for specific skills.
 They may be unqualified for some jobs due to gaps in their education and experience.
 Many management and highly technical professions, for example, necessitate both a certain degree and work experience.
 Veterans who joined the military immediately after graduating high school may have little or no civilian work experience.

 COVID increased unemployment in Australia to its highest levels since the Great Depression.
 While the labour market is improving, the unemployment rate in March 2021 was 6%, which is still higher than pre-pandemic levels, according to the Australian Bureau of Statistics.

-For many of those who served in the military, it was their first employment.
+It was their first employment for many who served in the military.
 As a result, veterans may never have needed to create a resume, at least not one aimed at landing civilian employment.
 As inexperienced job seekers, some Veterans may list all of their military experience on their resumes in the hopes that future employers will identify applicable skills and expertise.

 Learn to Network

 Networking is widely regarded as the most effective method of obtaining employment.
 It is responsible for up to 85% of all job openings.
 Traditional and more advanced networking strategies are used in today’s networking.
-Here are a handful of the most important networking tactics in today’s world:
+Here are a handful of the essential networking tactics in today’s world:

-- Join professional organisations and go to job fairs to meet potential employers or others who have a professional interest in you.
+- Join professional organisations and go to job fairs to meet potential employers or others with a professional interest in you.